 We’ve all had the experience of stuck-on eggshells that result in ugly peeled eggs that are too sad-looking to put out for company.
 If that describes your experience, these tips will help:

-• Chill boiled eggs in ice-cold water right away to loosen the shell.
+• Chill boiled eggs in ice-cold water right away to loosen the shell and crack each egg all over as soon as it goes into the ice water.

-• Roll the egg on the counter to crack all over then soak in water for a minute to help the shell release.
+• Roll the egg on the counter to crack all over, then soak it in water for a minute to help the shell release.

 • Peel from the wide end – start where the air pocket is to get under the membrane easily.